Author: Stuart McCulloch, Cyber Essentials assessor

 There are some instances where CE’s controls cannot be applied via technical means (such as ensuring admin accounts are not used for web browsing and email) and a policy and guidance-based approach remains acceptable in these cases.

 InTune or Basic Mobility and Security can help to ensure your approach to managing mobile devices is compliant with CE.
 The work profile functionality within InTune allows access to organisational data to be segregated from personal data to prevent copying and pasting between business and personal areas.
-However, without additional manual development in AAD/M365, it is not possible to directly reject authentication based on device make or model.
+However, without additional manual development in AAD/M365, it is not possible to directly reject authentication based on device make.

 These tools also offer selective wiping control, allowing remote removal of organisational data without affecting any personal data on devices, and can restrict access to organisational services and data to specified approved apps.